Why the newborn blood spot test is done

 After being tested, blood spot cards are stored for at least 5 years and may be used:

-- to check the result or for other tests recommended by your doctor
+- to check the result or as part of other tests recommended by your doctor (you will be contacted if the results show anything)

-- to improve the newborn blood spot test programme
+- to help improve how the newborn blood spot test is done (you will be contacted if the results show anything)

 - for research to help improve the health of babies and their families in the UK (this will not identify your baby and you will not be contacted)